URGENT CARE

 Soft-Tissue Injuries

-Rinse gently with a mild saltwater treatment and apply pressure with gauze to stop bleeding.
-Use a cold compress to reduce discomfort.
+Rinse gently with mild saltwater and apply pressure with gauze to stop bleeding.
+Use a cold compress and ask about swollen gums treatment if needed.

 Woman pointing to inflamed, red gums near white teeth.